anime2403/frontend-projects/README.md

 # frontend-projects
-Tjis Repository basically contains my frontend projects
+This Repository basically contains my frontend projects Projects Made using HTML CSS and JavaScript